Careers News Downloads

 They can be found in every household and every factory canteen, and they always seem to be from a single cast: stainless steel sinks.
 However, they do have welding seams.
 The fact that you cannot see them often has to do with Laserline’s diode lasers: they enable heat conduction welding to be carried out, leaving no visible marks and offering a technically and economically optimum solution.

-Metal bellows
+Metal Bellows

 Metal bellows are used when the thermal expansion of pipelines need to be compensated for, or vibrations between vacuum pumps and measuring instruments need to be decoupled.
 Welding thin and flexible membrane pairs requires an even heat input that creates stable, crack-free welding seams.
 Here, Laserline's diode lasers provide excellent results with heat conduction welding.